ctfs/write-ups-2015/hackover-ctf-2015/forensics/invisible1337/README.md

 We are given a gziped compressed tar archived, which we decompress using `tar xvf invisible1337-3ad7a81b0f4dbd6c42cf71312031502c.tgz` to get a PNG named `invisible1337.png`.

-The picture is of size 1337 bytes and at first glance appears to be a black picture:
+The picture is of size 1337 bytes and at first glance appears to be a blank picture:

 ![](./invisible1337.png)